 3.2.3.1.
 Casting of mycelium suspension with different parameters.

 The silicone mold was cleaned thoroughly with detergent and ethanol in advance to prevent a part of the sample from sticking to the mold wall and causing the entire sample to tear.
 The prepared A. niger mycelium suspension according to section 3.2.2 was placed into the silicone mold using a spatula.
 There are two kinds of molds (figure 3.2), one is a cube with a side length of 1 cm, and the other is a slightly larger cube with a side length of 2 cm.
 And then they were pressed tightly using the special stamps printed using 3D printing technology.
-There are also two corresponding stamps, and the drawings are placed in the appendix.
+There are also two corresponding stamps, and the fotos are placed in the appendix.
 Then a spatula was used to scrape off any excess that has overflowed from the surface.